Screenwriter Salary: How Much Do Screenwriters Actually Make?

 - The amount of work — Not just how many projects they’re working on but also whether a screenwriter is having to provide outlines, treatments, or multiple drafts for each project.

-- The screenwriter’s skill level and reputation — More seasoned screenwriters have more experience in the machine and therefore are more easily trusted with bigger projects.
+- The screenwriter’s skill level and reputation — More seasoned screenwriters have more experience in the machine.
+Therefore, big time directors and producers trust them more easily with larger projects.
 There is also the appeal of an award winning screenwriter and even general word of mouth within the industry to take into account.

 That is all dictated by whether a writer is a WGA member or not.
 The WGA stands for the Writers Guild of America, which is a labor union that represents writers in film and television.
 The WGA provides health benefits, a community, and guidelines for the extremely complicated work of how to pay writers for specific types of projects.

-In order to get into the WGA, they require a certain amount of writing experience in the industry and a $2500 fee.
+To get into the WGA, they require a certain amount of writing experience in the industry and a $2,500 fee.
 You quite literally have to pay your dues first.
-But by becoming a member, screenwriters are guaranteed to be paid more than a non-WGA writer.
-The WGA has a thorough list of minimums that employers have to pay writers for.
+But by becoming a member, screenwriters will have a higher salary than non-WGA writers.
+That’s because the WGA has a thorough list of minimums that employers have to pay writers for.

 The nitty-gritty of the screenwriter salary

-Here is a list of minimum amounts for both TV work and feature film work as of 2017.
-For a more thorough breakdown you can also check the WGA booklet of minimums.
+Here is a list of minimum amounts for both TV work and feature film work for 2020-2021.
+For a more thorough breakdown, you can also check the WGA booklet of minimums.

 Feature film screenplays